Stefan SjobergUNIVERSAL FUND MEMBER

 Stefan's Story

 Stefan joined Watsi on December 17th, 2014.
 Two years ago, Stefan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stefan's most recent donation supported Titus, a hardworking young man from Kenya, to fund fracture surgery on his leg so he can walk and return to work.
+Stefan's most recent donation supported Matias, a baby boy from Bolivia, to fund life-saving cardiac surgery.

 Impact